 I think he is a doctor that listens and takes care of your medical problems.
 I will be back if my health calls for medical attention.

 Allergies are ranked among the most common chronic conditions affecting populations worldwide.
 Symptoms begin then the body’s immune system over reacts to harmless invaders that are typically in the form of pollen, pet dander, dust, molds or foods.
 These antigens trigger cells to release histamine and other chemicals leading to an inflammatory response.
 Symptoms range from seasonal annoyances, that include itchy eyes, runny nose, nasal congestion and sneezing to life threatening systemic reactions.
 The “Garden State” boats some of the highest pollen counts during spring and fall contributing to chronic sinus disease.
-Becker ENT is dedicated to address your allergy concerns by providing safe and relatively painless diagnosis as well as convenient and cost effective treatment.
+Penn Medicine Becker ENT is dedicated to address your allergy concerns by providing safe and relatively painless diagnosis as well as convenient and cost effective treatment.

 TESTING: Skin Testing involves a relatively painless procedure using a multi-prick device to identify allergy to weeds, trees, grass, dust mite, pet dander and mold spores.
 Testing takes approximately 20-30 minutes and results are identified during the visit.

 Food Testing involves an initial visit to determine suspect food groups.
 An appropriate lab requisition will be given and requires no fasting.
 (Also an option for patients who cannot discontinue acid reflux medications for skin testing).